brysalazar12/jqform/README.md

 ### 5. message

-This list of message will be use instead the default error messages
+This list of message will be use instead the default error messages.
+The format is field id **.** validator name.

 **html**
 ```html